pvcraven/web-development-class/source/tutorials/branching/branching.rst

     :alt: Branching

 * As long as you don't have any uncommitted changes, you can swap between branches by double-clicking on a commit.
+SourcTree may just 'switch' the branches with a double-click.
+Or you may get another dialog box that pops up, where you need to select "check out existing" branch.
 * Note: If you edit files on a revision without a branch label, you can lose the changes.
 They are there, but without a label they are hard to find.